AppDaemon APIs

 - Parameters:

-callback – Function to be invoked every hour at the specified time.
-It must conform to the standard Scheduler Callback format documented here.
+callback – Function that will be called every hour starting at the specified time.
+It must conform to the standard scheduler callback format documented here.

-random_start (int) – Start of range of the random time.
+random_start (int, optional) – Start of range of the random time.

-random_end (int) – End of range of the random time.
+random_end (int, optional) – End of range of the random time.

 True